 The Audit Committee monitors and reviews the effectiveness of the external audit process on an annual basis and makes recommendations to the Board on its re-appointment, remuneration and terms of engagement of the auditors.
-Over the reporting period, the Audit and Risk Committee met with the audit partner and assessed PwC's performance to date.
-I have met with Mr. McGuire separately to discuss the Group's audit and other matters concerning the Group.
-I can confirm that Mr. McGuire did not raise any issues of concern during our meeting.
-The review has involved an examination of the auditors' remuneration, the quality of its work including the quality of the audit report, the quality of the audit partner and audit team, the expertise of the audit firm and the resources available to it, the identification of audit risk, the planning and execution of the audit and the terms of engagement.
+Over the reporting period, the Audit Committee met with the audit partner and assessed PwC's performance to date.
+The review involved an examination of the auditors' remuneration, the quality of its work including the quality of the audit report, the quality of the audit partner and audit team, the expertise of the audit firm and the resources available to it, the identification of audit risk, the planning and execution of the audit and the terms of engagement.

 Accordingly, the Audit Committee recommended to the Board that it proposes to shareholders via an ordinary resolution that PwC be reappointed as auditors at the AGM.
 PwC has confirmed its willingness to continue in office.

 The Audit Committee has direct access to the Group's auditors and provides a forum through which the auditor's report to the Board.
 Representatives of PwC attend Audit Committee meetings at least twice annually.